Energy in Puerto Rico

 Energy in Puerto Rico primarily relies on imported fossil fuels, resulting in high electricity costs and vulnerability to natural disasters.
 The centralized grid has faced persistent reliability problems, with hurricanes such as Maria (2017) and Fiona (2022) causing prolonged blackouts.
 While Puerto Rico has set a goal of 100% renewable energy by 2050, progress remains slow, with renewables accounting for only 6% of generation in 2022.

 Historically, Puerto Rico’s energy sector evolved from private companies to government control under the Puerto Rico Electric Power Authority (PREPA).
 The 2017 hurricanes exposed the grid’s fragility, prompting increased federal involvement and a shift toward modernization.
 In 2021, LUMA Energy took over transmission and distribution.

 Efforts to improve energy security include renewable energy investments, grid upgrades, and storage solutions.
 However, financial instability, regulatory delays, and extreme weather continue to challenge Puerto Rico’s transition to a more resilient and sustainable energy system.

 History

-In recent years, Puerto Rico's energy sector undergone change, notably in modernizing its electric grid and transitioning to green energy.
+In recent years, Puerto Rico's energy sector has undergone change, notably in modernizing its electric grid and transitioning to green energy.
 The island has historically relied on imported fossil fuels for energy production, leading to high electricity costs and vulnerability to price fluctuations.

 Energy production and distribution in Puerto Rico has switched between private enterprises and government-controlled entities as the island tries to transition from fossil fuels to renewable energy sources.